 Cardiac muscle has its own dedicated circulatory system: the coronary blood vessels.
-It constantly undergoes phases of contraction and relaxation to pump blood around the body from the heart.
-As myocardial oxygen demand increases, coronary blood flow must also increase to meet requirements.
+The cardiac muscle constantly undergoes phases of contraction and relaxation to pump blood around the body.
+As myocardial oxygen demand increases, coronary blood flow to the cardiac muscle must also increase to meet requirements.

 Clinical Relevance – Myocardial Infarction